fbpx

 Prayer Letters

 Community Contemplative Prayer returns to Georgetown for another season.
-From September, 2023 through May, 2024, San Gabriel Presbyterian Church, 5404 Williams Drive, Georgetown, TX will host an open, interfaith gathering.
-One Sunday per month at 6:30 pm, the Georgetown Ecumenical Wholeness Service will offer a space and time for all to come to pray together.
+From September, 2024 through May, 2025, San Gabriel Presbyterian Church, 5404 Williams Drive, Georgetown, TX will host an open meditative gathering.
+One Sunday per month at 6:30 pm, the Georgetown Ecumenical Wholeness Service offers a space and time for all to come to pray together.
 In a candlelit room, on a backdrop of both classical music and Taizé monastic chant, pastors and musicians from churches across Williamson County will lead services focused on healing, intercession, and scripture.
 Open communion will be served.

-The topical focus for 2023-24 is Pursuing Peace.
+The topical focus for 2024-25 is Courage.
 Meetings take place on these dates:

 Worship Services